Two opposing arguments exist for managing the email Inbox: let email accumulate or get it out of the Inbox.

 Processing email OUT of the Inbox is…

-A discovery process to build awareness of what you receive and why.
+✔ A discovery process to build awareness of what you’ve received and why.
 An empty Inbox means you’ve seen all of your email and reviewed ALL of your email, which builds confidence that nothing has been missed, lost or forgotten.

-A decision making process to determine what you need and what you DON’T need to have or to do.
-An empty Inbox means you’ve made decisions about the information you received.
-You’ve decided if it’s USEFUL to you and you’ve determined the status and urgency of the information or the tasks those emails brought to you.
+✔ A decision making process to determine what you need and what you DON’T need for future reference or for action.
+An empty Inbox means you’ve made decisions about the information you’ve received.
+If it’s USEFUL to you, you’ve determined the importance of the information or the tasks and follow-ups those emails brought to you.

-A placement process to move items you DO need OUT of the Inbox and into the appropriate locations MEANT for managing or storing those items.
-This means that specific types of information are saved in places where they can be found for future reference and tasks are saved in ONE place—a central, digital system.
+✔ A placement process to move items you DO need OUT of the Inbox and into the appropriate locations MEANT for managing or storing those items.
+This is the most important part.
+Once the emails or the information within are saved in better places where they can be found for future reference or for action, you know EXACTLY where all of your important information is AND you know exactly what you need to do.
+You’ll have TOTAL clarity of tasks—and that’s worth gold.

-Once you process all emails out of the Inbox, you’ll discover an incredible amount of CLARITY—of tasks, commitments, projects and more.
+Once you process all emails out of the Inbox, you’ll discover an incredible amount of CLARITY—of tasks, commitments, projects, events, information, and more.
 You’ll know what you owe people, where you’re supposed to be, and what you’re responsible for.
-Then you can prioritize when to take action on each and every one of your tasks and follow-ups.
+Then you can plan and prioritize accurately for each and every one of your tasks and follow-ups.

-You’ll feel increased confidence that all important information is where it belongs—in your file drawers, e-files, email folders, contacts, etc. you’ll also know that appointments you’ve committed to are on the calendar and tasks you’re responsible for are on your Task List.
+You’ll feel increased confidence that important information is where it belongs—in file drawers, e-files, email folders, contacts, etc. You’ll know that important appointments you’ve committed to are on the calendar.
+And you’ll know that important tasks and follow-ups are on your Task List.

 Then—and ONLY then—will you have a new level of control in your workday, a new level of confidence about how you’re spending your time, and the true understanding of the significance of “Inbox: Zero.”